gjanders/SplunkVersionControl/README.md

 [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355)

 ## Release Notes
+### 1.0.11
+Corrected errors in the import of the six library which stopped this from working Minor updates to README.md

 ### 1.0.10
 Changed import to use local Splunk python SDK to ensure this works on older Splunk versions Added the (experimental) apps list option to attempt to make this work with Splunk Cloud instances